PeterCamilleri/CX16/docs/vm_ip.md

       jsr     vm_step_page   ; Do the job of stepping to the next page.
     :

-Consuming 9 bytes and 13 clock cycles on average.
+This code consumes just 9 bytes and 13 clock cycles on average.

 [Back to the Top](#the-vm-instruction-pointer)